A (Long) Biography of Case...

 forever grateful to the extraordinary Director who took a chance and hired me.

 After a few years at Weber State, I started searching for other employment options that would allow me to continue growing and developing my skills in higher education teaching and administration.
-That winter, I was offered a faculty position at St. George’s University in the Caribbean and, after much consideration, pondering, discussion, and negotiation, I accepted the post.
-Grenada is an interesting place for a geographer, and it was very exciting to be able to live on and explore a tropical island.
+That winter, I was offered a faculty position at St. George’s University in the Caribbean, helping run their combined degree (BSc-MD) program, and after much consideration, pondering, discussion, and negotiation, I accepted the post.
+Grenada was/is a great place for a geographer, and it was very exciting to be able to live on and explore a tropical island.
 Again, I had the good fortune of working with some truly incredible and student-focused folks.

-But while I loved Grenada, SGU, and the people/culture/landscape there, it was soon time to move onward yet again...So it was off to the Sonora desert where I worked in various capacities at Arizona State University while completing my doctorate.
-After earning my PhD in three years and one semester, I was fortunate to get a tenure-track position in the University of Colorado Denver‘s Department of Geography and Environmental Sciences, advancing to tenured Associate Professor right on schedule and accomplishing some great things along the way.
+But while I loved Grenada, SGU, and the people/culture/landscape there, it was soon time to move onward yet again...So it was off to the Sonora desert where I worked in various capacities while completing my doctorate.
+After earning my PhD in three years (I defended as early as possible in my fourth year and stayed on at ASU because I had received extra funding!), I was fortunate to get a tenure-track position in the University of Colorado Denver‘s Department of Geography and Environmental Sciences, advancing to tenured Associate Professor right on schedule and accomplishing some great things along the way.

 One thing I’ve learned in all my experience is this: go where you’re celebrated, not just tolerated

 A final thought: though my life may seem a cacophonous demonstration of serendipity, what has allowed me to succeed in whatever I choose to do is in fact the mantra of, “If you want something bad enough, you persevere and work hard to get it” which my parents instilled in me from birth.
+Plus, adaptability, flexibility, patience, gratitude, and humbleness.
 That and a bit of luck.
-Plus, adaptability, flexibility, patience, gratitude, and humbleness, I guess.
-Even so, in the end, although my mom may have been initially disappointed that I never followed through with the music route (although I still sing well and play a couple instruments), she was super proud of me and often compared my chosen field with her own father’s “folk knowledge” (and she adored her father).
+I guess.
+Even so, in the end, although my mom may have been initially disappointed I never followed through with the music route (although I still sing well and play a couple instruments), she was super proud of me and often compared my chosen field with her own father’s folk knowledge (and she adored her father).

 Plus, she’ll always be reminded of my achievements because, while her other children and grandchildren were writing things like, “Your number 1 son”, “Your favorite daughter”, “Your loving grandson” on her casket lid at her funeral (something she asked us to do), I wrote simply, “Casey D. Allen, PhD.
 Suck It.”
 Well, minus the “suck it” part...but I would have put that if it was in vogue at the time.
 She would have liked it.
 Or just shake her head and mumble quietly to herself...And my dad would have just smiled.